opendungeon

 Failure and recovery

 The game should expose bad states clearly instead of silently losing progress.
-Save backups, export commands, deterministic seeds, and scripted smoke tests are all part of making failures recoverable.
+Save backups, export commands, and replayable seeds are part of making failures recoverable.

 Planned polish